chayacohen/Typing-Mania/README.md

 ## WireFrames ##

-- The nav bar will inlude Github repo link and an instructions tab
+- The right nav bar will inlude Github repo link, dropdown theme menue, an instructions tab.
+It will also include the amount of lives left, the total number of words caught, and the player's current streak.
 - On the left side, there will be 3 buttons, one to start the game, one to pause the game, and one to reset.
 - On the right, there will be options to change background color.